-- Round one tested hardback book cover (buckram cloth), softback book cover, plain paper pages inside a closed book, plastic book covering (biaxially oriented polyester film), and DVD case.
-Results.
+- Round one tested a hardback book cover (buckram cloth), softback book cover, plain paper pages inside a closed book, plastic book covering (biaxially oriented polyester film), and DVD case.

-- Round two tested Braille paper pages, glossy paper pages from a coffee table book, magazine pages, children’s board book, and archival folders.
-Results.
+- Round two tested Braille paper pages, glossy paper pages from a coffee table book, magazine pages, children’s board book, and archival folders

-- Round three tested talking book, USB cassette, DVD, storage bag (flexible plastic), storage container (rigid plastic), and plexiglass.
-Results.
+- Round three tested a talking book, USB cassette, DVD, storage bag (flexible plastic), storage container (rigid plastic), and plexiglass.